How Many Beers Does It Take To Get Drunk? Solved (2023)

 Most experienced drinkers know how many beers it would take to get drunk.
 This research can be useful to first-timers since many factors affect someone’s alcohol capacity.

-So, how many beers does it take to get drunk?
+So, how many beers to get drunk?
 Read on.

 In general, an average male may take four to five beers, while an average healthy female may take two to four beers in an hour to get drunk.